mang022/simple-test/README.md

 Test call `localhost:8080/ping` using curl, PostMan, and so on.

 ## Recover panic in a custom way
-Create panic in new API path(/panic).
-Do not use panic().
+1. Create a new endpoint ([GET] /panic).
+2. Force to generate a panic like nil pointer error when you request /panic.
+Do not use panic() function.

-If you call /panic, then return http status OK with JSON message, {"error": "panic recovered"}.
+3. When a panic occurs, return http status OK and JSON message {"error": "panic recovered"}.

 ## Fill running_total_quantity
 Run simple.sql.